Challenge: Maintain high standards as cost and member retention pressures intensify.

 How ETP analyzes, evaluates information

 The first expense ETP evaluated was Health Insurance.
-While negotiating with the existing provider a 7% reduction was negotiated.
+While negotiating with the existing provider an increase of 5% was negotiated to a 7% reduction.
 ETP then turned to the market to find competitive alternatives to the existing health insurance offering.
-A competitive offering was brought to the client without increasing deductibles or employee co-pays for a 22% reduction in premium.
+A competitive offering was brought to the client without increasing deductibles or employee co-pays for a 22% reduction in premiums.
 The result was a switch to a better offering costing the Club less.

 The second expense category reviewed was food services.
-Using ETP methodology and a proprietary suite of RFP tools, our Consultants created a market basket with the top 80% of the clients spend.
-The market basket contained dry groceries; dairy products; refrigerated goods; frozen goods; beverages, meats and seafood; non-food items; and produce.
+Using ETPs methodologies and a proprietary suite of tools, our Consultants created a market basket with the top 80% of the clients spend.
+The market basket contained dry groceries, dairy products, refrigerated goods,frozen goods, beverages, meats and seafood, non-food items, and produce.

-Bottom line: The incumbent Produce supplier cut costs nearly 10% and a new provider reduced expenses for all other goods by more than 28% for overall savings of close to 19%.
+Bottom line: The incumbent Produce supplier cut prices nearly 10% and a new provider reduced prices for all other goods by more than 22% for overall savings of close to 19%.